The North Carolina Arboretum

 Created for the Real World

 The 40th anniversary identity was built with application in mind from the start.
-The system works in both full color and simplified applications, addressing a long-standing challenge with the existing logo.
+The system works in both full-color and simplified applications, addressing a long-standing challenge with the existing logo.
 The result is a brand expression that feels more modern, more flexible, and more aligned with the Arboretum experience.

 Conclusion